tombelv/vurtis/README.md

 For now this works as a template.
 Everything is still experimental and breaking changes might occur.

-Eventually the header-only part is going to be an INTERFACE library to be implemented in other projects
+Eventually the header-only part is going to be an INTERFACE library to be implemented in other projects.

 ## Requirements
 * Eigen3